gcalderone/Gnuplot.jl/docs/src/options.md

 # Display options

-The display behaviour of **Gnuplot.jl** depends on the value of the `Gnuplot.options.gpviewer` boolean option:
+The display behaviour of **Gnuplot.jl** depends on the value of the `Gnuplot.options.gpviewer` flag:

 - if `true` the plot is displayed in a gnuplot window, using one of the interactive terminals such as `wxt`, `qt` or `aqua`.
-There is exactly one window for each session, and the plots are updated by replacing the displayed image.
-The preferred terminal can optionally be set using `Gnuplot.options.term`;
+This is the default setting when running a Julia REPL session; The terminal options can be customized using `Gnuplot.options.term`;

 - if `false` the plot is displayed through the Julia [multimedia interface](https://docs.julialang.org/en/v1/base/io-network/#Multimedia-I/O-1), i.e. it is exported as either a `png`, `svg` or `html` file, and displayed in an external viewer.
-In this case the package is unable to replace a previous plot, hence each update results in a separate image being displayed.
-The terminal options to export the images are set in `Gnuplot.options.mime`.

-The latter approach can only be used when running a Jupyter, JupyterLab or Juno session, while the former approach is appropriate in all cases (most notably, for the standard Julia REPL).
+This is the default setting when running a Jupyter, JupyterLab or Juno session.
+The terminal options can be customized using the `Gnuplot.options.mime` dictionary.

 The `Gnuplot.options.gpviewer` flag is automatically set when the package is first loaded according to the runtime environment, however the user can change its value at any time to fit specific needs.
 Further informations and examples for both options are available in this Jupyter [notebook](https://github.com/gcalderone/Gnuplot.jl/blob/gh-pages/v1.3.0/options/display.ipynb).

 # Package options and initialization